graphql-aspnet/graphql-aspnet.github.io/docs/serverExtensions/file-uploads.md

 }
 ```

 ## Custom File Handling
 By default, this extension just splits the request on an `HttpContext` and presents the different parts to the query engine in a manner it expects.
 This means that any uploaded files are consumed under the hood as ASP.NET's built in `IFormFile` interface.
-While this is likely fine for most users, it can be troublesome with regard to timeouts and large file requests.
+While this is fine for most users, it can be troublesome with regard to timeouts and large file requests.
 Also, there may be scenarios where you want to save off files prior to executing a query or perhaps you'll need to process the file stream multiple times?
-There are a number of niche cases where working through the raw `IFormFile` is not sufficient.

 You can implement and register your own `IFileUploadScalarValueMaker` to add custom processing logic for each file or blob BEFORE graphql gets ahold of it.
 For instance, some users may want to write incoming files to local disk or cloud storage and present GraphQL with a stream that points to that local reference, rather than the file reference on the http request.